SlimeVR/SlimeVR-Rust/README.md

   with the goal of being callable from several languages, including Typescript(node.js) and Java.
 * [Firmware](firmware/): A rust implementation of the firmware, built on `embedded-hal` instead of Arduino.
-Targets the ESP32-C3.
+Targets the ESP32-C3 and nrf52840.
-* [NRF Demo](nrf_demo/): A small blinky program to demonstrate use of the nrf52840 in embedded rust.
 * [SolarXR Client](networking/solarxr/): A rust client for the [solarxr protocol](https://github.com/SlimeVR/SolarXR-Protocol).